AndrewK124/COVID-visualization/README.md

 ---
 ## Side Note:

 This project was originally a guided project created by [Alex The Analyst](https://www.youtube.com/watch?v=qfyynHBFOsM&list=PLUaB-1hjhk8H48Pj32z4GZgGWyylqv85f&index=2) (thank you, Alex!).
-I completely overhauled it, incorporating more realistic and exploratory analyses, and creating original visualization to reflect real-world Data Analyst projects.
+I completely overhauled it, incorporating more realistic and exploratory analyses, and creating an original visualization to reflect real-world Data Analyst projects.